corenel/corenel.github.io.bak/source/_posts/CodeSchool-ES2015.md

 **Using for...of to Loop Over Arrays**

-The for...of statement iterates over property values, and it?s a better way to loop over arrays and other iterable objects.
+The for...of statement iterates over property values, and it's a better way to loop over arrays and other iterable objects.

 ```javascript
 let names = ["Sam", "Tyler", "Brook"];